Four-minute mile: Weller Run (1796)

+Big Hawk Chief (1876 or 1877)

+During his time as a Pawnee runner, Big Hawk Chief possibly became the first person documented to run a sub-four-minute mile.
+The details of the event, as chronicled by Army Officer, Captain Luther North, clocked the mile at 3 minutes and 58 seconds.

 Glenn Cunningham (1920s)

 It is also reputed that Glenn Cunningham achieved a four-minute mile in a workout in the 1920s.
 In addition to being unsubstantiated, a workout run would not count as a record.

 In popular culture

 In 1955 Putnam & Co.
 Ltd. published Roger Bannister's account of the events in First Four Minutes.
 This was later adapted as "The Four-Minute Mile" by Reader's Digest in 1958.

 In the 17 November 1956 Season 2 Episode 26 Whole No. 65 of Science Fiction Theatre entitled "Three Minute Mile", a scientist (Marshall Thompson) attempts to create a super athlete (Martin Milner).

 In the 1971 film The Omega Man, protagonist Robert Neville, as played by Charlton Heston, claims to have run a mile in 3 minutes and 50 seconds.

 In 1988, the ABC and the BBC co-produced The Four Minute Mile, a miniseries dramatization of the race to the four-minute mile, featuring Richard Huw as Bannister and Nique Needles as John Landy (who was simultaneously pursuing the milestone).
 It was written by David Williamson and directed by Jim Goddard.

 In 2004, Neal Bascomb wrote a book entitled The Perfect Mile about Roger Bannister, John Landy, and Wes Santee, portraying their individual attempts to break the four-minute mile and the context of the sport of mile racing.
 A second film version (entitled Four Minutes) was made in 2005, starring Jamie Maclachlan as Bannister.

 Also in 2004, a 50 pence coin was minted in the United Kingdom to celebrate the 50th anniversary of Bannister running the four-minute mile.
 There were 9,032,500 minted in 2004.
 The coin was re-struck in 2019 as part of the '50 years of the 50p coin' set released by the Royal Mint, only for collector sets.

-In 2005, ESPN released an tv adaptation of the event called “Four Minutes” featuring Jamie Maclachlan as Roger Bannister and Christopher Plummer as his wheelchair-using coach, Archie Mason.
+In 2005, ESPN released a television adaptation of the event called "Four Minutes" featuring Jamie Maclachlan as Roger Bannister and Christopher Plummer as his wheelchair-using coach, Archie Mason.

 In June 2011, the watch used to time the original event was donated by Jeffrey Archer to a charity auction for Oxford University Athletics Club; it sold for £97,250.

 In July 2016, the BBC broadcast the documentary Bannister: Everest on the Track, The Roger Bannister Story with firsthand interviews from Bannister and various other figures on the first sub-4-minute mile.

-In April 2022 HBO TV Show "Winning Time: The Rise of the Lakers Dynasty" mentioned Roger Bannister's four-minute mile in a cold open.